 When to Harvest Edible Cactus

+You can harvest the pads at any time of the year.
+However, knowing when to harvest edible cactus for best flavor will ensure sweeter vegetables.
+The best time is midmorning when the acid content is still low.
 Since the pad already has a tart flavor, you want to avoid any bitterness that might occur if you harvest later in the day.
-Mature cactus can be harvested up to 6 times per year.
+Mature cactus can be harvested up to six times per year.
 Just remember, as with any plant, ensure that at least 2/3 of the pads remain on the plant to fuel photosynthesis and energy gathering.

 How to Pick Cactus Pads